Distributed for Reaktion Books

 Philosophy: General Philosophy

 "Robertson’s Friedrich Nietzsche is destined to become the best short introduction to the life and writings of the philosopher.
 Robertson is not a Nietzsche apologist; he faces squarely and honestly Nietzsche’s shortcomings. . . .
 But at the same time he recognizes Nietzsche’s importance for the history of philosophy and his seminal role in challenging the assumptions and easy truths of his predecessors.
-This type of balanced and informed account is rare in Nietzsche scholarship, and Robertson’s scrupulous incorporation of previous research and exceptionally lucid prose make this book all the more welcomed as an introductory study."
+This type of balanced and informed account is rare in Nietzsche scholarship, and Robertson’s scrupulous incorporation of previous research and exceptionally lucid prose make this book all the more welcome as an introductory study."

 Robert C. Holub, Ohio Eminent Scholar, professor, and chair of German languages and literatures, Ohio State University